How to get there, looking around and meeting the locals.

-The Proto-Maritime language, ancestor of the Maritime language family, was spoken by the Proto-Maritime people who lived on the islands of Mohai and Pheku off the north-east coast of Aheku, a continent of the planet Tekuo.
+The Proto-Maritime language, ancestor of the Maritime language family, was spoken by the Proto-Maritime people who lived on the north-east coast of Aheku, a continent of the planet Tekuo.

 The language arose as a result of the mixing of two cultures some three thousand years before the present (BP).
-Until that point, the islands were the sole preserve of two groups of the Yelé people.
+Until that point, the coast and nearby islands were the sole preserve of the Cismontane peoples.

 How best to search this site.